Ikast: Demography

 As of 1 January 2024, the population of the town is 16,535.

 History

 Up until late in the nineteenth century, Ikast was nothing more than a few buildings surrounding the church.
 During industrialization, Ikast established a strong presence in Denmark as one of the main towns for the textile industry, which was the main industry in the area until the start of globalization, when production jobs were outsourced.

 The opening of the railway line in the 1850s led to an increase in population, as the existing part of town surrounding the church, and the new part of town, built around the railway station, grew into each other.

 The church was originally a Romanesque church, built in the 13th century.
 The old church burned down in 1904, and was rebuilt into the new church, which was finished in 1907.
 The church was expanded several times, with the latest expansion happening in 2005.

+Sport

+The local soccer team Ikast FS was one of the founding clubs of FC Midtjylland, together with Herning Fremad.
+From 1978 to 1991 Ikast FS played in the top Danish division as an independent club.

+The handball team Ikast Håndbold is one of the most successful clubs in the Danish Women's League.